jbrucker/currency-converter/README.md

     }
 ```

-After checking the response code, you can open an InputStream to read the data in the response body, which contains the info we want.
+After checking the response code, open an InputStream to read the data in the response body, which contains the info we want.
 ```java
    InputStream in = conn.getInputStream();
 ```